catafest/fasm_editor/README.md

 # Updates and changes
 - 16 novemver 2024 - no update : lack of time resource, I tested local with changes for running NET 9.0 and works.
+- 18 november 2024 - update only the Program.cs file no time to set local repo and works well with feature: open,save file.

 # Intro:
 Today, October 2, 2020, I launched this simple project for FASM language users who use the Linux operating system.